microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaCustomSecurityAttributeDefinition.md

 Gets a list of Microsoft Entra ID custom security attribute definitions.
 Specify `Id` parameter to get a list of custom security attribute definitions.

+In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with the necessary permissions.
+The following privileged roles are supported for this operation:

+- Attribute Assignment Reader
+- Attribute Definition Reader
+- Attribute Assignment Administrator
+- Attribute Definition Administrator

 ## Examples

 ### Example 1: Get a list of all custom security attribute definitions